Septh/ts-run/.github/README.md

 ts-run ./some-script.ts
 ```

-The idea is that you take advantage of your IntelliSense-compatible editor to author your scripts with full type checking on, and `ts-run` will transparently run them (using a bundled [Sucrase](https://github.com/alangpierce/sucrase)'s parser under the hood) without you having to run the TypeScript compliler beforehand.
+The idea is that you take advantage of your IntelliSense-compatible editor to author your scripts with full type checking on, and `ts-run` will transparently run them without you having to run the TypeScript compliler beforehand.

 ## Installation and usage